tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 The first step to proof an individual is to collect the core attributes necessary to establish a unique representation of the individual’s identity for use during the proofing process.
 The collection of these core attributes is intended to help resolve applicants to a single unique entity and to enable the appropriate level of verification and validation to support system risk and meet IAL requirements.
 Some commonly used core attributes are name, date of birth, address, phone number and e-mail address.

-Identity evidence comprises physcial or digital artifacts used by a subscriber to prove the real-world existence of a claimed identity.
+Identity evidence comprises physical or digital artifacts used by a subscriber to prove the real-world existence of a claimed identity.
 Provided evidence must contain features that support both validation (confirmed to be genuine and accurate) and verification (demonstrated to associated with the subscriber) at the appropriate strengths for a defined use case.

 It is ultimately up to the agency to determine which biographic information to collect about an applicant to meet idetntity resolution needs.
 Caution should be taken in collecting, utilizing, and storing a minimally required set of attributes.
 Furthermore, in accordance with requirements in 800-63A, notice must be provided to users about what information is collected, why it is collected, and what will be done with it.